On platforms like Instagram and Twitter, hashtags are essential for reaching new audiences and engaging with followers.

 Do Facebook Hashtags Work?

-Admittedly, answering the question “do Facebook hashtags work?” is complicated.
+Admittedly, answering the question “Do Facebook hashtags work?” is complicated.

 On the one hand, hashtags can increase the chances that people will find your posts or business page.
 Because business pages are public, there’s an opportunity to reach users searching for specific topics or brands.

-On the other hand, there’s a catch.
+But there’s a catch.

 So, Should Brands Use Facebook Hashtags?

-A study published by BuzzSumo, revealed that Facebook posts without tags perform better, on average than those with hashtags.
+A study published by BuzzSumo, revealed that Facebook posts without tags perform better on average than those with hashtags.

 But it’s important to consider this in context.
-For example, Facebook hashtag results play by the same rules as the algorithm, using timing, location, and user preferences & engagement to determine how results are ranked.
+For example, Facebook hashtag results play by the same rules as the algorithm, using timing, location and user preferences & engagement to determine how results are ranked.

 Given that hashtags aren’t the big engagement driver, it makes sense that some experts say that they’re not worth the trouble.
 That said, it’s important to note that hashtags don’t work the same on every platform.

-It seems that brands are split on whether they’re worthwhile or not, but they seem to be useful for promoting events, products, and collecting more intel on brand sentiment.
+It seems that brands are split on whether they’re worthwhile or not, but they seem to be useful for promoting events, products and collecting more intel on brand sentiment.

-Bottom line: while Facebook Hashtags aren’t as widely used as they are on Instagram and Twitter, they are still useful.
+Bottom line: while Facebook hashtags aren’t as widely used as they are on Instagram and Twitter, they are still useful.

 Tips for Using Facebook Hashtags